discourse/discourse-developer-docs/docs/03-code-internals/26-types.md

 - **CLI**: Run `pnpm lint:types`

 - **VSCode**: Install the [Glint v2](https://marketplace.visualstudio.com/items?itemName=typed-ember.glint2-vscode) extension.
 This is part of our [recommended config](https://github.com/discourse/discourse/blob/main/.vscode/extensions.json), so you may already have it.
-If anything isn't working, you may need to trigger "Restart extension host" from VSCode's command palette.
+If anything isn't working, you may need to trigger "Restart extension host" from VSCode's command palette, or restart the IDE.

 - **JetBrains** (RubyMine, Webstorm, Intellij, etc.): Install the [EmberExperimental](https://plugins.jetbrains.com/plugin/15499-emberexperimental-js) plugin.